carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 > ## Modular programming begins here
 >
-> Why a good design decision is for such function to return booleans,
+> Why is returning booleans a good design decision for such functions,
-> and not just print information or return a string like `"YES"`?
+> instead of just printing information or returning a string such as `"YES"` ?
 {: .callout}

 This is a simple example of a function which tests all groups of a given order.